 Skip to Content

 The term English Language Learner is used in NM Laws (statute and regulation).
-The term is synonymous with English learner (EL) which is used by the federal government in the Every Student Succeeds Act (ESSA) Section 8101[20] where an EL is defined as an individual:
+The term is synonymous with English learner (EL) which is used by the federal government in the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act (ESSA), Section 8101[20] where an EL is defined as an individual:

 (A) who is aged 3 through 21;